A Survey on Multi-modal Summarization

 \subsubsection{Nature Inspired Algorithms}

-Genetic algorithms \cite{saini2019extractive2} and other nature inspired meta-heuristic optimization algorithms like the Grey Wolf Optimizer and Water Cycle algorithm have shown great promise for extractive text summarization \cite{saini2019extractive}. \citet{jangra2020multimodal} has illustrated that such algorithms can also be useful in multi-modal scenarios by experimenting with a multi-objective setting using differential evolution as the underlying guidance strategy.
+Genetic algorithms \cite{saini2019extractive2} and other nature inspired meta-heuristic optimization algorithms like the Grey Wolf Optimizer \cite{mirjalili2014grey} and Water Cycle algorithm \cite{eskandar2012water} have shown great promise for extractive text summarization \cite{saini2019extractive}. \citet{jangra2020multimodal} has illustrated that such algorithms can also be useful in multi-modal scenarios by experimenting with a multi-objective setting using differential evolution as the underlying guidance strategy.
 For the multi-objective optimization setup, the authors have proposed two different sets of objectives: one redundancy based (including uni-modal salience, redundancy and cross-modal correspondence) and one using cluster validity indices (PBM index \cite{pakhira2004validity} was used in this case).
 Both of these settings have performed better than the baselines.
 The optimization setup outputs the top most suitable sentences and images, which follow similar post-processing procedure as \citet{jangra2020text}. \citet{jangra2021multimodal} on the other hand used Grey Wolf Optimizer \cite{mirjalili2014grey} based multi-objective optimization strategy to obtain the combined complementary-supplementary multi-modal summaries.
 The proposed approach was split into two key steps: a) global coverage text format (GCTF) - obtaining extractive text summaries using Grey Wolf Optimizer over all the input modalities in a clustering setup, b) visual enhanced text summaries (VETS) - using one-shot population based strategy to enhance the obtained text summaries with visual modalities to obtain the complementary and supplementary enhancements in a data-driven manner.
 The overall pipeline adopted similar pre-processing and post-processing steps as \citet{jangra2020multimodal}.